mktrm/cs426-fall23/index.md

 {: .fs-6 .fw-300 }

-This course covers the basics of computer security.
+This 3-credits undergraduate course covers the basics of computer security.
 We will cover a wide range of topics from both offensive and defensive sides, including systems security and exploitation (e.g., buffer overflows), sandboxing and isolation, side channels, network security, cryptography, privacy and anonymity, and legal and ethical issues.
 Together, we will learn how to build *secure* computer systems, we will understand security best practices, and we will get to know security failures in existing and emerging computer networks and systems.

 By the end of the course, you will have the basic knowledge to reason about common security attacks and defenses, you will become familiar with security engineering best practices, and you will learn how to write better and more secure software, protocols, and systems, and you will have rudimentary skills in security research.
 I hope that you will have fun taking this course as much as I will enjoy teaching it!

-**Catelog Description:** The course focuses on the principles and foundations of building secure computer systems and on security and privacy challenges in existing and emerging computer networks and systems.
+**Catalog Description:** The course focuses on the principles and foundations of building secure computer systems and on security and privacy challenges in existing and emerging computer networks and systems.
 The course compares and analyzes security and privacy threats and architectures from an adversarial standpoint to understand how to build more secure protocols that can withstand ever-adaptive attacks.